Nanami18/Nanami18.github.io/blogs/ladder_residual/together_blog.md

 ## Hide the communication latency for multi-gpu LLM serving with Ladder Residual

-As the foundation models is scaled larger and larger, multi-gpu or even multi-node inference is highly critical.
+As foundation models continues to scale, multi-gpu or even multi-node inference will be even more crucial.
 For example, the 70 version of llama3 requires 70 * 2 = 140 GB in bfloat16 to even load the model into memory, which necessaite distributed inference.
-We would want to effectively utilize all GPUs that together serve one model, and tensor parallelism (TP) is a common approach.
-In TP, we divide weights and computation across all devices (number of devices is referred as the TP degree) and synchronize the result across devices after each module.
-While TP itself provide speedup while alleviate the memory issue, the synchronization (also referred as communication) turns out to be a major bottleneck of the overall latency.
-For a 70 model with TP degree 8, the communication can account for 38% of the end-to-end latency.
+We would want to effectively utilize all GPUs that together serve one model, and tensor parallelism (TP) is a widely adopted approach.

+In TP, we divide weights and computation across all devices (the number of devices is referred as the TP degree) and synchronize the results between them.
+While this helps with both memory efficiency and speed, the synchronization (also referred as communication) turns out to be a major bottleneck of the overall latency.
+For a 70 model with TP degree 8, the communication can account for 38% of the total inference time.

-In this post, we introduce our project that proposes a simple architecture modification that allows the overlapping of GPU communication and computation, a quick summary of what it can achieves:
+In this post, we introduce Ladder-residual, a simple architecture tweak that allows computation and communication to happen in parallel—reducing latency without needing custom kernels or hardware changes.

+Here's a quick summary of what Ladder-residual achieves:

-* ~30% speedup for 70B with TP degree 8, and 405B with TP degree 16, across various batch size, and almost doubled speedup when fast interconnect (NVLink) is not available
+* ~30% speedup for LLaMA 3.1-70B (TP=8) and LLaMA 3.1-405B (TP=16), and almost doubled speedup when fast interconnect (NVLink) is not available.

-* Can be used to adapt on pretrained model to achieve speedup.
+* Can be applied to a pretraiend model - we adapt LlaMA 3.1-8B and gained 23% speedup with no accuracy lost

-* Pure PyTorch level modification, no custom kernels needed, work on any hardware.
+* Pure PyTorch level modification, no custom CUDA kernels needed, work on any hardware.

-**Our insight is that in addition to system optimizations, one can also redesign the model architecture to decouple communication from computation.** While we only focus on Transformer with Tensor Parallelism in this paper, the design can be easily adopted for a different architecture to accelerate any convnetional parallelism patterns.
+**Our insight is that in addition to system optimizations, one can also redesign the model architecture to decouple communication from computation.** While we only focus on Transformer with Tensor Parallelism here, the design can be easily extended to a different architecture to accelerate any convnetional parallelism patterns.

 ### Tensor paralleism and GPU communication